magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 If you are aware of this death sentence, you will want to find a solution.
 Generally, people don’t like to hear such talk.
 Doesn’t that mean they are far from the true Dhamma?
 The Buddha urged us to recollect death, but people get upset by such talk.
-That’s the of beings.
+That’s the kamma of beings.
 They do have some knowledge of this fact, but the knowledge isn’t yet clear.

 [^1]: Not the same connotation as in English.
 Here it means ‘hard’ or
     ‘direct’.